 The length of this series, which is set for 52 weeks is for you to become more familiar with your strengths and weaknesses as a sexual abuse survivor.
-While I encourage everyone to go at their own pace & to know that the doors will always remain open for questions as a community or individually.
-All the while, the work to cleanse & heal will begin within you just as in the traditional settings of nature.
+We encourage everyone to go at their own pace & to know that the doors will always remain open for questions as a community or individually ~Join Our Community Support Group.

 Perhaps one of the most devastating wake-up calls I will have to sustain as a sexual abuse survivor is to experience disbelief from supportive family members.
 This is particularly perplexing and hurtful if my abusers were members of my immediate family.